Seed Grant

 • All the procurements should be through the purchase department and bills should be sent to the finance department in the format for payment.

 • Diagnostic investigations shall have special discount for research.
-However, prior permission needs to be taken for the same from the competent authority/Lab Director.
+However, prior permission needs to be taken for the same from the competent authority/Medical superintend.

-• YURC reserves the right to terminate the project at any stage if it is convinced that (i) appropriate progress is not being made (ii) the grant has not been utilized properly (iii) furnishing of false information or suppression of factual information.
+• Seed grant reserves the right to terminate the project at any stage if it is convinced that (i) appropriate progress is not being made (ii) the grant has not been utilized properly (iii) furnishing of false information or suppression of factual information.

 • Financial utilization certificates should be submitted as of 31st March every year/or as indicated under the category of funding.